 Azure-committed organizations, enterprises with existing Azure Monitor investments, teams requiring native Entra ID integration

-Price: Free (open-source on AKS) or Azure APIM pricing
+Price: Free open-source option on AKS or Azure APIM pricing

 10. Kong AI Gateway